Document structure#

 In order to represent titles and subtitles integrated with the website’s

-tags can be used:
+design, the [title] and [subtitles] tags can be used:

 [title]Just do it![/]